-Furthermore, although the application to strike out the proceeding by Emelee and Simbolo has been filed on 3 November 2004, their counsel did not seek to have that matter argued on 22 February 2004 but asked for it to be stood over to the next hearing date.
-He could have argued it on that day and conceded during the hearing in this Court that he would not have even pursued the application on 9 May 2005 had the prosecution not applied for the 7 days adjournment of the trial.
+Furthermore, although the application to strike out the proceeding by Emelee and Simbolo has been filed on 3 November 2004, their counsel did not seek to have that matter argued on 22 February 2005 but asked for it to be stood over to the next hearing date.
+He could have argued it on that day and conceded during the hearing in this court that he would not have even pursued the application on 9 May 2005 had the prosecution not applied for the seven days adjournment of the trial.

-Consequently the period of approximately three months between February 2005 and May 2005 should not be considered to be delay operating against the Prosecution as the Defendants could be said to have waived any question of delay by their application for adjournment or at least by their consent to such an adjournment, and by the non prosecution of the application to strike out at their own request.
+Consequently, the period of approximately three months between February 2005 and May 2005 should not be considered to be delay operating against the prosecution as the defendants could be said to have waived any question of delay by their application for adjournment or at least by their consent to such an adjournment and by the non-prosecution of the application to strike out at their own request.

-Furthermore, the application for adjournment by the Prosecution on 9 May 2005 for one week was not unreasonable, first, because of the short time involved and second, because of the difficulties that were clearly present in the office of the Prosecution at that stage.
+Furthermore, the application for adjournment by the prosecution on 9 May 2005 for one week was not unreasonable, first, because of the short time i involved and, second, because of the difficulties that were clearly present in the office of the prosecution at that stage.

-In all the circumstances, the period of 18 months referred to by the learned judge could not be said to be unreasonable and could in fact be reduced to approximately 9 months if the above periods were taken out of contention.
+In all the circumstances, the period of 18 months referred to by the learned judge could not be said to be unreasonable and could, in fact, be reduced to a approximately nine months if the above periods were taken out of contention.
 That is certainly not an unreasonable time and would not infringe the constitutional right of the accused to a hearing within a reasonable time.
 The consideration of delay is not a mathematical calculation but must be determined on a consideration of the particular facts of each case.